-- How do we set a probability distribution for a given population? - One of the parameters of th
+- How do we set a probability distribution for a given population? - I How do we quantify the parameters for that distribution?

 How do we set a probability distribution for a given population?

 At the beginning of the inference process, generic models or distributions can be roughly assumed for a population.
 E.g., we can assume that sales follow a normal distribution, when after plotting the data, we see a rough bell shaped symmetric curve.
 Don't worry: these models will be tested at the end of the process.